symfony/symfony-docs/cookbook/configuration/override_dir_structure.rst

     You should keep the ``cache`` directory different for each environment, otherwise some unexpected behavior may happen.
-Each environment generates its own cached config files, and so each needs its own directory to store those cache files.
+Each environment generates its own cached configuration files, and so each needs its own directory to store those cache files.

 .. _override-logs-dir: